Modal

 Overview

-A modal is an interface element that appears on top of the main application screen, blocking interaction with the rest of the page until the modal is closed.
+A modal appears on top of the main application screen, blocking page interaction until closed.

-Modals are used to display important information, request user input, or confirm actions in a focused way.
+Modals display important information, request user input, or confirm actions in a focused way.

 Use Cases